harold1970/grimbly/README.md

 *    /: Usage: /|*comment*
 # Compiling
 in the code editor there is a button 'compile' if you press that the text in the top will be compiled into a .grimbly script, when you save it will save the compiled code.
+# Decompiling
+in the code editor there is a button 'decompile' if you press that the text in the top will be decompiled into more human readable script, when you save it will still save the compiled code.

 ### Example
 ```
 ld|int|a|10